Lowitja O'Donoghue Oration

 Each year the Don Dunstan Foundation presents the annual Lowitja O'Donoghue Oration named in honour of Dr O’Donoghue.

-Copies of Speeches and Recordings can be found on our Resources page.
+Copies of previous speeches and recordings can be found on our Resources page.

 - 2016: The Hon the Rev'd Dr Lynn Arnold, AOLingua Nullius: A Retrospect and Prospect about Australia's First Languages